projectchrono/DEM-Engine/README.md

 </p>

 Currently _DEME_ is a C++ package with an API design similar to Chrono's, and should be easy to learn for existing Chrono users.
 We are building a Python wrapper for _DEME_.

+You can find the movies of some of _DEME_'s demos [here](https://uwmadison.app.box.com/s/u4m9tee3k1vizf097zkq3rgv54orphyv).

+You are welcome to discuss _DEME_ on [Project Chrono's forum](https://groups.google.com/g/projectchrono).

 ### Licensing